Sweet Red Pepper Barbecue Tuna

 Recipe Notes

 You can use bottled roasted red peppers for this barbecue sauce.
-Make sure that the ones that you purchase are packed in water and my measurements have shown that one medium sized red bell pepper roasted, peeled, and seeded weighs about 2 ounces.
+Make sure that the ones that you purchase are packed in water.
+Our measurements have shown that one medium sized red bell pepper – roasted, peeled, and seeded – weighs about 2 ounces.

-If I am cooking more than one serving, I like to cook larger tuna steaks: on the order of 8 to 16 ounces (2 to 4 servings per steak).
+If you are cooking more than one serving, try cooking larger steaks – on the order of 8 to 16 ounces (2 to 4 servings per steak).
 There’s less chance you will overcook the tuna that way.

 "Is this chicken what I have or is this fish?
 I know it's tuna.
 But it says chicken by the sea."